-Let's first talk about the difference between a sweat-wicking fabric and a breathable fabric.
+Let's first talk about the difference between sweat-wicking materials and breathable materials.

-Sweat-wicking material pulls moisture away from your body, through the fabric so it can evaporate.
+Sweat-wicking fabric pulls moisture away from your body, through the fabric so it can evaporate.
 This wicking action helps keep your body dry and cool, even during hot weather or while you’re sweating.

 Meanwhile, breathable fabrics allow air to pass through it freely.
 As a result, any moisture that your body produces will evaporate faster.
 Not all breathable fabrics are equal though.
 For example, cotton, rayon, and linen are breathable but not great at wicking moisture away from the skin.